Data fusion methods for the heterogeneity of treatment effect and confounding function: Basic setup and identification

-\end{assumption}
+\end{Assumption}

-The continuity of $\tau_{\varphi}(X)$ and $\lambda_{\phi}(X)$ and compactness of $\Theta_{1}$ and $\Theta_{2}$ are imposed for identification and are standard in the literature.
+{When $X$ is discrete and models are saturate, the structural models are nonparametric.} The continuity of $\tau_{\varphi}(X)$ and $\lambda_{\phi}(X)$ and compactness of $\Theta_{1}$ and $\Theta_{2}$ are imposed for identification and are standard in the literature.
 The treatment effect model $\tau_{\varphi_{0}}(X)$ is a special case of structural nested mean models \citep{robins1994correcting} with a single treatment. \citet{lu2014asimplemethod} and \citet{vansteelandt2014structural} considered a linear treatment effect $\tau_{\varphi_{0}}(X)=X^{\T}{\varphi_{0}}$, where the first component of $X$ is one, specifying an intercept term.
 This model entails that on average, the treatment would increase the mean of the outcome by $X^{\T}{\varphi_{0}}$, and the magnitude of the increase depends on $X$.
 Moreover, each component of ${\varphi_{0}}$ quantifies the magnitude of the treatment effect of each $X$.
 Assume that higher values are indicative of better outcomes.
 If $X^{\T}{\varphi_{0}}>0$, it indicates that the treatment is beneficial for the subject with $X$.
 Other flexible models can also be considered, such as single-index models \citep{song2017semiparametric} and multiple-index models \citep{chen2011single}.
-Modeling $\lambda_{\phi_{0}}(X)$ follows the large sensitivity analysis literature \citep{robins1999sensitivity}, which typically requires domain knowledge to identify the possible unmeasured confounders and their relationships with the observed data.
+Modeling $\lambda_{\phi_{0}}(X)$ follows the large sensitivity analysis literature \citep{robins2000sensitivity}, which typically requires domain knowledge to identify the possible unmeasured confounders and their relationships with the observed data.

-Nonparametric identification, established in (\ref{eq:id1}) and (\ref{eq:id2}), leads to identification of $\psi_{0}=(\varphi_{0}^{\T},\phi_{0}^{\T})^{\T}\in\Theta=\Theta_{1}\times\Theta_{2}\subset\R^{p=p_{1}+p_{2}}$ under Assumption \ref{asmp:HTE}:
+Nonparametric identification, established in (\ref{eq:id1}) and (\ref{eq:id2}), leads to identification of $\psi_{0}=(\varphi_{0}^{\T},\phi_{0}^{\T})^{\T}$ under Assumption \ref{asmp:HTE}: